 You should manage to file the renewal application with the Immigration Department at least 4 weeks before the visa expires.

-Having this visa in place, you are allowed to bring along your family members to Hong Kong by applying for the Dependant Visa.
+Once your visa application has been submitted successfully and this visa is in place, you are allowed to bring along your family members to Hong Kong by applying for the Dependant Visa.
 That being said, only certain dependants are eligible for this scheme, and they are your spouse and unmarried dependent children who are under 18 years old.
 You can file the application for each of them on their behalf.

 In addition, because the dependants’ visas are tied to that of yours and so do the length of their stays, they could stay in Singapore as long as your visa still remains valid.
 Under the Immigration Department, the dependants can join schools and seek jobs as a normal Hong Kong citizen.